Sacramento Area Science Project

 Overview

-Woman and teen boy seated at a dining table during Dinner with a Scientist event
+Teacher and high school student seated at a dining table during Dinner with a Scientist event

 The Sacramento Area Science Project (SASP) conducts science education research and provides professional development in K-12 science instruction.